act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 ## Assumptions

 Success criterion 1.4.3 has exceptions for "incidental" text, which includes inactive user interface components and decorative texts.
-The rule assumes that [text nodes](https://dom.spec.whatwg.org/#text) should be ignored are hidden from assistive technologies.
+The rule assumes that [text nodes](https://dom.spec.whatwg.org/#text) that should be ignored are hidden from assistive technologies.
 If this isn't the case, the rule may produce incorrect results.

 Success criterion 1.4.3 also has an exception for logos and brand names.
 Since logos and brand names are usually displayed through images to ensure correct rendering, this rule does not take logos or brand names into consideration.
-If a logo or brand name is included using [text nodes](https://dom.spec.whatwg.org/#text), this rule may not produce the rule may produce incorrect results.
+If a logo or brand name is included using [text nodes](https://dom.spec.whatwg.org/#text), this rule may produce incorrect results.

 ## Accessibility Support

 Different browsers have different levels of support for CSS.
 This can cause contrast issues in one browser that do not appear in another.
 Because of that, this rule can produce different results depending on the browser that is used.
+For example, a text that is positioned using CSS transform may be on a different background in a browser that does not support CSS transform.

 ## Background